 Who can use My eQuals digital academic statements?

 - Currently enrolled students*: you can purchase and access a digital copy of your academic transcript mid-course via my.unimelb.

 - Students completing their course: as soon as your course completion is recorded in my.unimelb (and before you graduate) you will receive one free digital academic transcript.

-- Graduating students: once you have graduated you will receive free digital certified copies of your testamur, AHEGS, and a second academic transcript (including your graduation date (conferral date)).
+- Graduating students: once you have graduated you will receive free digital certified copies of your graduation certificate (testamur), AHEGS, and academic transcripts (which includes your conferral date).

 - Non-Award course students (Community Access Program, Cross-institutional Study, incoming Study Abroad or Exchange): once you have completed your course you will receive access to a free digital certified copy of your academic transcript.

 Learn more about how to access and order academic statements.

 *Currently enrolled or were enrolled in the last 12 months.

 Are digital academic statements secure?